-Captions are inserted for convenience of reference only and do not define, describe or limit the scope of the intent of the provisions of these policies and procedures; statutory and judicial case citations within parenthesis at or near the end of a section or subdivision are inserted for convenience of reference.
+Captions are inserted for convenience of reference only and do not define, describe or limit the scope of the intent of the provisions of these policies and procedures; statutory and judicial case

 Section 7 Words Used in Present Tense.

 Words used in these policies and procedures in the present tense include the future tense except where the context requires otherwise.